¡Los servicios de texto y chat de 988 Lifeline ya están disponibles en Español!

 Storytelling for Suicide Prevention Checklist

-Healing, hope and help are happening every day.
-For every one person that dies by suicide, 316 people seriously consider suicide but do not kill themselves.
+Healing, hope, and help are happening every day.
+For every one person who dies by suicide, 316 people seriously consider suicide but do not kill themselves.
 These stories of hope and recovery have the power to help others and dispel stigma and myths about suicide.

 Support for Suicidal Individuals on Social and Digital Media

-Digital communities and social media platforms provide important vehicles to express ourselves, find information, and communicate with one another .
-This is also true for individuals in distress who are potentially suicidal .
-Too often their posts go unnoticed or not responded to .
-There are compelling reasons for social media companies to establish digital policies that will reduce the risk of suicide for these individuals as well as mitigate risk for the company .
-Not only will it save lives, it is the socially responsible thing to do .
+Digital communities and social media platforms provide important vehicles to express ourselves, find information, and communicate with one another.
+This is also true for individuals in distress who are potentially suicidal.
+Too often, their posts go unnoticed or not responded to.
+There are compelling reasons for social media companies to establish digital policies that will reduce the risk of suicide for these individuals as well as mitigate risk for the company.
+Not only will it save lives, but it is the socially responsible thing to do.

 How to Talk About Mental Health